 Ensure that your QR code is accompanied by a clear and compelling call-to-action (CTA), such as “Scan to Subscribe for Exclusive Updates!”.
 You can also offer an incentive, like a discount, freebie, or access to exclusive content, to encourage people to subscribe.

-Use Popup Forms like Exit Intent and Spin-to-Win
+Use High-Converting Popup Forms

 Every website visitor is unique, and depending on your audience, you can use different variations of pop up forms, such as exit intent or spin to win, to entice them to sign up for your regular emails.